input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.2.md

 is revoked in the said DID Document, the revocation event occurred after `credIssuingEvent` (i.e. after the credential was recorded as issued).
-As mentioned during the description of Issue Credential event, if we enforce that the key that signs the issuance request must be the same that the one that signs the credential, then we don't need to check that the credential was signed in proper dates because this will be guaranteed by the check performed in the IssueCredential operation.
+As mentioned during the description of Issue Credential event, if we enforce that the key that signs the issuance request must be the same as the one that signs the credential, then we don't need to check that the credential was signed in proper dates because this will be guaranteed by the check performed in the IssueCredential operation.
 If we want to keep the flexibility of using different keys, we need to validate the relation between dates of key additions/revocations and credential issuance.